UJPyon/lol_stats_data_visualization/README.md

 ## Functionality and MVP Features
   * Users will be able to:
-    * See a heat map of ward placement on the game map by both the winning and losing team
+    * Switch between comarisons of all 9 rank tiers to see how the map data changes over different levels of competitive play
-    * Switch between 9 rank tiers to see how map data changes over different levels of competitive play
+    * See a comparison of two heat/density maps of average ward placements on the game map by two different tier classes
-    * See a graph of individual role contributions to vision control (wards placed, wards destroyed)
+    * See a graph comparing average vision scores for two selected tier classes
-    * Graph of winning vs. losing team vision scores
+    * See a bar graph of individual role contributions to vision control (wards placed, wards destroyed)

 ## Wireframes
-  * The app will consist of a large top-down map of the game on the right side, two separate line graphs (one for data on each team) on the left side, and an upper navbar of different league tiers to change the data being visualized in both the line graphs and game map.
+  * The app will consist of two top-down maps of the game at the bottom with two separate line graphs (one for data on each tier).
+There will be an upper navbar of different league tiers to change the data being visualized in both the line graphs and game map.

   ![lol ward placement data visualization wireframe](assets/images/lol_ward_placement_data_visualization_wireframe.png)